cp-algorithms/cp-algorithms/src/string/aho_corasick.md

 It is easy to see, that due to the memoization of the found suffix links and transitions the total time for finding all suffix links and transitions will be linear.

+For an illustration of the concept refer to slide number 103 of the [Stanford slides](http://web.stanford.edu/class/archive/cs/cs166/cs166.1166/lectures/02/Slides02.pdf).

 ## Applications

 ### Find all strings from a given set in a text